Pinned QMA: The power of fixing a few qubits in proofs: Pinned Local Hamiltonians: a complexity viewpoint

 Second, we want to generate real-valued prefactors for the effective Pauli terms using permutation Hamiltonians.
-This is straightforward with the help of pinning, once we add and pin several ancillas.
+This is straightforward with the help of pinning, once we add and pin several auxiliary systems.
 In the definition of \emph{Pinned Local Hamiltonian}, we allow for pinning of up to a polynomial number of qubits.
 In the problems considered so far, we pinned a single qubit.
-Here, we will use a logarithmic number of such ancillas.
+Here, we will use a logarithmic number of such auxiliary systems.

 Let us start with a system described by the Hamiltonian $H'=\sum_i P_i$ built in the previous step as a sum of permutation matrices, with only $0,1$ elements, with a single $1$ in each row and column.
 We will show how to add $Q+1$ qubits and interactions to form $H''$.
-Pinning the $Q$ new ancillas to a specific product subspace $\mathcal{S}$, will then allow us to effectively investigate the target Hamiltonian $H=\Pi_{\mathcal{S}} H'' \Pi_{\mathcal{S}}$ with the desired form, up to precision $2^{-Q}$ for its terms.
+Pinning the $Q$ new auxiliary systems to a specific product subspace $\mathcal{S}$, will then allow us to effectively investigate the target Hamiltonian $H=\Pi_{\mathcal{S}} H'' \Pi_{\mathcal{S}}$ with the desired form, up to precision $2^{-Q}$ for its terms.
 This precision comes from the possibility of imprecisions of the original Local Hamiltonian problem.
 If the original problem was given precisely, but with an inverse polynomial promise gap, allowing for an inverse-polynomial imprecision in the Hamiltonian's elements simply shrinks the promise gap, if we consider a large enough $Q$, which is however still logarithmic in $n$.

 Recall our target effective Hamiltonian $H$ has general real prefactors for its Pauli terms.
 Let us consider the terms from the permutation Hamiltonian $H'$ from the first step.
 Imagine we want the term $\hat{O}$ to have a prefactor $0<x<1$.
 We will decompose $x$ into binary, up to some precision $Q$, as with $x_j \in \{0,1\}$.
-For each nonzero $x_j$, we will pin an ancilla qubit $q_j$ to
+For each nonzero $x_j$, we will pin an auxiliary qubit $q_j$ to